-A spare day pre walking Camino de Santiago which Hans The Hiker spent flaneuring in Paris…
+A spare day in Paris before heading south to Bayonne and then onto St Jean Pied de Port from where I will start walking Camino de Santiago.
+A day which Hans The Hiker spent flaneuring in Paris…

 I slept really well in Lise’s sofa bed.
 I woke up at 6.20am after waking up once only during the night.
 Perfect peregrino time to wake up, 6.20am.

 However, I woke up with seriously red and watery eyes.
 I was not sure whether the redness was because of the very long day yesterday or my mild allergy to cats or both.
 I doubt the wine was the main culprit as we didn’t have very much.
 Oh well…

 Another fine day in Paris.
 Morning view from Lise and Greg’s apartment.

 So what’s a man to do with himself in Paris on a glorious day, as Lise and Greg both had to work?
 Flaneuring, of course.
 To possibly my two favourite places in Paris.
 Both are also free.
 Funny that…

 Mind you, I ended up walking 14.5km even on a “slow” day of flaneuring.

 I first walked to Pere Lachaise, the rumble and tumble cemetery where one or two famous people are buried.